 The Bonavista Peninsula is one of my favorite places to visit in Newfoundland.
-There are so many fun things to do in Trinity and beyond, including epic whale watching, puffin spotting, and gorgeous coastal hikes.
-If you have a couple of extra days in your Newfoundland itinerary, spend it here.
+There are so many beautiful things to see in Bonavista, including epic whale watching, puffin spotting, and gorgeous coastal hikes.
+If you have a couple extra days in your Newfoundland itinerary, spend it here.

-My dad built a cabin in the area a few years ago, and I’ve been lucky enough to spend time each summer exploring the Bonavista Peninsula since.
-Trinity and Bonavista are the two most popular towns to visit, although there are many others to explore if you have the time.
-This guide has all the information you need about planning an amazing itinerary on the Bonavista Peninsula!
+Trinity and Bonavista are the two most popular towns to visit in the area, although there are many others to explore.
+This comprehensive guide has all the information you need about what to do in the Bonavista area.

 Things to do in Trinity NL

 Trinity is a great place to start your journey on the Bonavista Peninsula.
 It takes about three hours to get here from St. John’s.

 When you come into the town, you’ll be immediately enchanted.
 With historic buildings and brightly-covered houses, it looks like it came straight out of a postcard!